-Most of the studies were of too short a duration to assess incident diabetes.
-The HELP-PD study (inperson group counseling) reported that the diabetes incidence at two years was non-significantly lower in the lifestyle group than in the usual care group (3.0% versus 8.7%, p=0.10).
+Most of the studies of DPP implementations were of too short a duration to assess incident diabetes.
+The HELP-PD study (in-person group counseling) reported that the diabetes incidence at two years was non-significantly lower in the lifestyle group than in the usual care group (3.0% versus 8.7%, p=0.10).
+In the DPP Trial, the cumulative incidence of diabetes was approximately 4% in the lifestyle intervention group and 13% in the usual care group.
+34